Which place is cheaper, Cincinnati or Durham?

 Both Cincinnati and Durham are popular destinations to visit in the winter with plenty of activities.

 Be prepared for some very cold days in Cincinnati.
 It's quite cold in Durham in the winter.
 In the winter, Durham is much warmer than Cincinnati.
-Typically, the winter temperatures in Durham in January are around 40°F (5°C), and Cincinnati is about 31°F (-0°C).
+Typically, the winter temperatures in Durham in January average around 40°F (5°C), and Cincinnati averages at about 31°F (-0°C).

 Durham usually receives more sunshine than Cincinnati during winter.
 Durham gets 162 hours of sunny skies, while Cincinnati receives 129 hours of full sun in the winter.